varunvasudeva1/ollama-server-docs/README.md

 ## Troubleshooting

+For any service running in a container, you can check the logs by running `docker logs -f (container ID)`.
+If you're having trouble with a service, this is a good place to start.

+### Nvidia drivers
 - Disable Secure Boot in the BIOS if you're having trouble with the Nvidia drivers not working.
 For me, all packages were at the latest versions and `nvidia-detect` was able to find my GPU correctly, but `nvidia-smi` kept returning the `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver` error.
 [Disabling Secure Boot](https://askubuntu.com/a/927470) fixed this for me.
 Better practice than disabling Secure Boot is to sign the Nvidia drivers yourself but I didn't want to go through that process for a non-critical server that can afford to have Secure Boot disabled.

+### `ollama`
 - If you receive the `Failed to open "/etc/systemd/system/ollama.service.d/.#override.confb927ee3c846beff8": Permission denied` error from Ollama after running `systemctl edit ollama.service`, simply creating the file works to eliminate it.
 Use the following steps to edit the file.
   - Run:
     ```